bleibig/rust-grammar/README.md

 src/libsyntax/parse/lexer.rs).
 It creates a lexer function that reads from stdin and returns an int when it parses a token.
 Single-character tokens like '+' return the ordinal number for that character.
-All other tokens return a Token value defined in `rust_tokens.h`.
+All other tokens return a Token value defined in `tokens.h`.
 The lexer returns 0 on EOF, and -1 if it encounters an error.

 ## Parser